fkitsantas/Reina.Cryptography/README.md

    - The decryption process begins with the `Decrypt` method in `Library.cs`.
 This method is responsible for reversing the encryption process.

 2. **Key Retrieval Process:**
-   - Similar to encryption, the `Decrypt` method retrieves keys from `AzureKVKeyManager.cs`.
+   - Similar to encryption, the `Decrypt` method retrieves keys from `AzureKeyManager.cs`.
    - If one key name was used for encryption, the same key is fetched for all decryption layers.
 If three different key names were used, each corresponding key is fetched for its specific decryption algorithm.

 3. **Layered Decryption with Unique IVs:**